 Leave in Term Time & Unauthorised Absences

 Leave in term time is not a “right”.
 Absence from school can have a serious impact on your child’s education.
 All requests for leave in term time must be made in advance of confirming any arrangements and may be granted at the Headteacher’s discretion dependant on the circumstances.
-Changes to the Regulations mean that schools can only authorise leave in term time if the circumstances surrounding the request are considered to be exceptional.
+Changes to the regulations mean that schools can only authorise leave in term time if the circumstances surrounding the request are considered to be exceptional.

 A Holiday Request Form MUST be completed if you are taking your child out of school in term time, even if this is only for a day or two.
 You can download the form here or call into the school office to collect one: